scriptotek/ar-project/index.md

 `app based` `iOS/Android` `Unity` `under development`

-[ARCore](https://www.wikitude.com/) is Googles platform for developing apps for AR.
-Unlike Apples ARKit, ARCore works on #both# iOS and Android.
+[ARCore](https://www.wikitude.com/) is Google's platform for developing apps for AR.
+Unlike Apple's ARKit, ARCore works on *both* iOS and Android.

 **Benefits and drawbaks**
 * Functionality: Quite stable although being under development.
 Most apps that use AR (such as IKEA and Amazon) uses ARCore.
 Lacks support for persistence (no more than 7 days), see source 'Blog testing ARCore' below for details.
 Centered around hit boxes and anchors, not mesh.